-Ever since the late nineteenth century, professions have been involved in the development of transnational patent systems.
-More than in most other professions, the work of patent lawyers, patent agents and information specialists became thereby connected and mobile across national boundaries.
-Yet there is not much known about their role in managing an abundance of patents, granted not only for new subject matter, but also in more and more geographical areas.
-How did an increasing number of patent professionals gain jurisdiction over areas of patent related work?
-When and why did these social groups come to interpret patent information as condition for technology transfers?
+Since the late nineteenth century, professional groups have been involved in the development of transnational patent systems.
+The work of patent lawyers, patent agents and information specialists became much more connected and mobile across national boundaries than in most other professions.
+Yet little is known about their role in managing the mass of patents granted not only in new subjects but also in new geographical areas.
+How did increasing numbers of patent professionals acquire jurisdiction over patent-related work?
+When and why did such social groups come to see patent information as a condition for the transfer of technology?
 And what are the consequences of professional strategies for the likelihood of litigation?
-This project addresses these questions by drawing on a processual theory of patent professionalism, emphasizing processes of social boundary-work and exchange across national boundaries as well as status orderings in producer markets.
+This project addresses these questions by drawing on a processual theory of patent professionalism and emphasizing processes of social boundary-work and exchange across national boundaries as well as status ordering in producer markets.
 Empirically, this project is based on embedded case studies of professional trajectories in Germany and the United States, making use of document analysis, archival work, and quantitative analyses of patent data.

 Project duration: October 2011 to December 2014.